Recipes and E2E Examples#

 WAN 2.2 example for diffusion-based image generation.

-If you are new to the project, start with the Installation guide, then pick a recipe category above and follow its linked guide(s).
-Many YAMLs can be used as templates—adapt model names, datasets, and precisions to your needs.
+If you are new to the project, begin with the Installation guide.
+Then, select a recipe category above and follow its linked how-to guide(s).
+The provided YAML configurations can serve as templates—customize them by adapting model names, datasets, and precision settings to match your specific needs.